Mojimoney/CoffeeLandingPage/README.md

 Install dependencies: npm install
 Start the server: npm start
 Usage
-Open the Coffee Landing Page in your web browser: http://localhost:3000 Explore the page and learn more about the coffee brand License
+Open the Coffee Landing Page in your web browser: https://mojimoney.github.io/CoffeeLandingPage/Cofee.html Explore the page and learn more about the coffee brand
-The Coffee Landing Page is licensed under the MIT License.

 Dependencies
 HTML5